CtrlK

 Workflow Clarity

 While individual commands and configurations are clear, there are no explicit validation checkpoints or feedback loops.
-For example, after deploying via Helm or Docker Compose, there's no 'verify the deployment succeeded' step, no error recovery guidance, and the package installation workflow (rebuild Docker) lacks validation that packages installed correctly.
+For example, after deploying via Helm or Docker Compose, there's no 'verify the deployment succeeded' step, no health check validation sequence, and no error recovery guidance.
+For deployment operations (which can be destructive), this is a notable gap.

 2 / 3